robtweed/qewd/up/docs/InteractiveApps.md

 In the example above, the QEWD Worker process will not be released until after 5 seconds, when the *setTimeout* has triggered.

+**NOTE**: If you are using WebSockets for your application message transport, you do not have to return a response.
+You still **MUST** use the *finished()* function to signal that you have completed your *message handler function's* logic, but simply don't provide an argument, eg:

+      module.exports = (messageObj, session, send, finished) => {
+        //.. process the incoming message
+        finished();
+      };

+No response will be returned to the browser in this situation.

 ### Accessing the User's QEWD Session

 You can use the QEWD Session to save and retrieve user-specific information that you want to exist for the duration of the user's session.